Novena to St. Joseph: Nine Days of Prayer

 Joseph's intercession covers remarkably broad territory.
 He is formally recognized as patron of:

-- The universal Church — declared by Pius IX in 1870
+- The universal Church — declared by Pope Pius IX in 1870

 - Workers and craftsmen — a carpenter who supported his family through skilled labor